Karthik-Sunil-K/NearBy/README.md

 there are two type of account that can be taken seller account or user account seller account is focusing  shop owners

+seller account  have inventory option is there they can add their products display images of their products(groceries or anything) and add its current value and can update the value of product and can add status of shop whether the shop is open or close today